sig1nt/Idiot-in-Java/README.md

 Idiot-in-Java
 =============

-**We need to work on this outside of class - let's determine tasks in class on Friday and do them over the weekend**

 Implementation of the "idiot" card game in java for CSC 102

 Max Zinkus, Nick Gonella, and Kent Kawahara